oSoc20/urban-brussels-api/readme.md

   |        |          | typologies[] | list of typology names in French and/or Dutch  |
   |**GET** | /stats   | lang   | specify the language that you want<br />value: `"fr"` or `"nl"` |
   > **NOTE**: the GET method only gets responses with a empty filter.
+  > Fields are case insensitive and zipcodes can be provided as a `number` and/or a `string`.

   ##### Example
   The following query gets the values where `"Victor Horta"` intervened and where zip code is `1000` (Brussel) or `1090` (Jette), and specifies that the result must be in `fr` (French).